truechain/TIPs/tip-1.md

 # Specification

 In order for the mechanism to work, the transaction will add some messages.
-The original transaction take the following form:
+The original transaction takes the following form:
 ```
 - AccountNonce: Number of transactions sent by the sender.
 - GasPrice: Number of Wei to be paid per unit of gas for this transaction.